nexda-decompiler/nexda/README.md

 - **Binary Analysis**: Examine and dissect executable files to understand their structure and functionality.
 - **Hex Dump Generation**: Create hex representations of binary data for detailed inspection and analysis.
 - **Memory Analysis**: Monitor and analyze memory usage of running applications to identify performance bottlenecks and memory leaks.
+- **Disassembly**: Convert machine code to assembly code using our custom disassembler.

 ## Getting Started